geomagpy/MARTAS/README.md

 **MagPys Automated Real Time Acquisition System**

+MARTAS is collection of python applications and packages supporting data acquisition, collection, storage, monitoring and analysis in heterogenuous sensor environments.
+MARTAS is optimzed for professional observatory networks.
+Data acquisition makes use of an instrument library which currently supports many sensors typically used in observatories arround the globe and some development platforms.
+Basically, incoming sensor data is converted to a general purpose data/meta information object which is directly streamed via MQTT (message queue transport) to a data broker (also contained).
+The collection routines, coming along with MARTAS, can access such data stream and store/organize such data and meta information in files, data banks or forward them to web sockets etc. All data can directly be analyszed using MagPy which contains many time domain and frequency domain time series anaylsis methods.

 Developers: R. Leonhardt, R. Mandl, R. Bailey (ZAMG)

 Note: in the folling examples we use "user" as username and "users" as group.